jballas/web-dev-hw/assignment08/README.md

   -Heading and paragraph Style
   -ID and classes Style
   -Table style
-  -Navigation style?

-  I added the style today.
-I like the colors.
-It needs a better menu and it needs images.
-And it needs a margin on the left.

-### Questions
-### Issues or Concerns

-I forgot how to link inside a page, How do I link the 'return to the top'?

   ### Conclusion

+  Toward the end of my project I added the style.
+I picked the wrong colors at first, I used an olive green, and then a bright spring green and it clashed horribly.
+When I stuck with blues it was much nicer to look out.
+The style is still very plain though.
+There is still so much to learn with CSS!